How do I adopt a pet? What instructions do I need to follow post-adoption?

 What if I’m having problems with the pet I adopted from SAPA! and need help?

 We try to set the right expectations about anything that we know about the pet before you adopt (dogs/puppies need training and possibly housebreaking, separation anxiety is possible in dogs abandoned at shelters, puppies tend to cry the first few days, dogs/puppies need regular exercise to be good dogs, etc…) but if you are experiencing a problem, we want to help you fix it.
+Please check the behavior team page for places to find behavioral help.

 We have volunteer trainers willing to help with behavioral issues and we have veterinarians that can offer advice on what to do with medical problems.
 We also send home every pet with 30 days of free health insurance that comes in handy should a medical problem develop after adoption.
 We want every adoption to be successful.